 When J'aime came to the Rhino Orphanage in South Africa in March 2017, she was too young and small to be housed with her fellow rhinos.
 A few months later, though, she found a friend in Joey, a lamb who had been rejected by his mother and was brought to the sanctuary to be hand-raised.
 Joey was just a few days old at the time of their introduction, and he and J'aime quickly became best buds.
 They go for daily walks together and eat out of the same trough.
 Since May, they've also had another orphan in their little herd, a lamb named Penny.

 When police made a drug raid on an Atlanta home 16 years ago, they made quite a discovery in the basement: one lion cub, one bear cub, and one tiger cub, which the drug dealer had been keeping as pets.
 The animals were in bad shape, but had formed a special bond.
 The trio was moved to the Noah's Ark Animal Sanctuary in Georgia, where they were nursed back to health.
 Baloo's injuries were the most serious; he had to undergo surgery to remove a harness that was so tight his flesh had begun to grow around it.
-"During Baloo's surgery was the only time the three brothers have ever been separated from one another, and Shere Khan and Leo became extremely agitated because of it, pacing and vocalizing for the lost member of their family of three to return," the sanctuary's website says.
-Baloo made a full recovery and the trio remained inseparable until 2016, when Leo passed away from liver disease.
-Baloo and Shere Khan continue to romp around their three-acre sanctuary.
+"During Baloo's surgery was the only time the three brothers have ever been separated from one another, and Shere Khan and Leo became extremely agitated because of it, pacing and vocalizing for the lost member of their family of three to return," wrote the sanctuary at the time.
+Baloo made a full recovery and the trio, who became known as BLT, remained inseparable until 2016, when Leo passed away from liver disease.
+Shere Khan passed away in 2018, with Baloo nearby.

 Both Bea and Wilma were born and raised in the 65-acre Serengeti Plain exhibit at Busch Gardens in Tampa, Florida.
-Assistant curator Jason Green told People that the duo "seem to enjoy spending time together.
+In 2009, assistant curator Jason Green told People that the duo "seem to enjoy spending time together.
 Bea likes to use her tongue to explore her surroundings, and Wilma isn't fazed by those very close encounters."

 In 1999, a tiny stray kitten appeared in Wally and Ann Collito's yard in North Attleboro, Massachusetts.
 The Collitos began feeding the kitten, but they weren’t the only ones: A crow also helped take care of the kitty, feeding her worms and bugs and protecting her from other animals.
 Eventually, the Collitos were able to coax Cassie inside, but the cat's incredible friendship with the crow didn't end there.
 The crow—whom they had named Moses—would peck at the door for Cassie every morning, and they'd spend the day hanging around together.
 The Collitos shot video and took photos of the two canoodling because they knew no one would believe them otherwise.
 This routine lasted for five years, until Moses stopped showing up, presumably because he had died.